MANCHESTER — If it had been a play the three teenage women from Burr and Burton Academy (BBA) would have stolen the show.

 "Part of what made it better was that it wasn't a presentation as much as it was us just speaking about what we do and our experiences from the heart, which I think makes it a lot more interesting for them," said Hogan.

 Going into the presentation, one thing Halligan, Hogan and LaValley said they were concerned about was that because of their age they would not be taken seriously — a fear that was alleviated shortly after the presentation had begun.

 "I felt like we were being respected.
-As soon as we walked in there were a few people

 At the beginning of the presentation, LaValley said some of the adults seemed a little apprehensive about listening to teenagers, but quickly learned that the students had something substantive to say.

 "There were a couple of people particularly who came up and just said things that made me feel like we had changed people's minds about youth involved in government and made them really decide it was good idea," said LaValley.